 As part of Australia’s participation in the Taskforce, the Australian Advisory Board on Impact Investing was established in 2014.
 The Board brings together a number of Australia’s most experienced leaders in impact investment with the mandate of examining ways to accelerate the growth of the local impact investment market, as well as informing global market development.

-In August 2015, the Taskforce handed the baton to the Global Social Impact Investment Steering Group, building on the Taskforce’s success, to act as a vibrant force in spreading expertise in and policy for impact investment globally and welcome new member countries committed to developing impact investing.
+In August 2015, the Taskforce handed the baton to the Global Steering Group for Impact Investing, building on the Taskforce’s success, to act as a vibrant force in spreading expertise in and policy for impact investment globally and welcome new member countries committed to developing impact investing.
 Australia remains a participant in this Group, represented by Impact Investing Australia’s co-Founder and Chair Rosemary Addis.

 Australia’s opportunity to participate in this Group is unique, recognising the quality of our thought leadership and delivery in key initiatives to take the field of impact investing forward.
 Linking with the forefront of global leadership to develop the impact investing market is helping Australia better participate in the global market and learn from global players.